GreaterManchesterODA/Digital-Exclusion-Risk-Index/Using the DERI/User Guide.md

 * Digital connectivity component dashboard
 * Deprivation component dashboard

-The links in the above section navigate to the main DERI home page for each version of the tool.
-From the home page, there are links to each of the other 5 dashboards, all displayed as white text on a dark grey background.
-Within each of the other 5 dashboards there are links back to the main home page, again displayed as white text on a dark grey background.
+The links in [the above section](#accessing-the-tool) navigate to the main home page for each version of the tool.
+From the home page, there are links to each of the other five pages - the tool guide, the DERI score dashboard, and the three component score dashboards.
+All of these links are displayed as white text on a dark grey background.
+Within each of the other five pages there are links back to the main home page, again displayed as white text on a dark grey background.
+This is to reduce page clutter, and support navigation.

 Users are also able to navigate to each dashboard directly by clicking the relevant tab displayed in the bar along the top of the tool.